Newell's shearwater: Systematics

 It was described as a new species Puffinus newelli in 1900 by the American ornithologist Henry Wetherbee Henshaw using specimens obtained by Brother Matthias Newell from residents of Maui.
 It was later included by some authors in the Manx shearwater (Puffinus puffinus) as was Townsend's shearwater (Puffinus auricularis).
 Later, Townsends's shearwater was raised back to species status with Newell's shearwater as a subspecies of it.
 This taxonomy was followed by the American Ornithologists' Union from the sixth edition of its checklist onwards.

 However Newell's differs from Townsend's shearwater in various measurements and has a different breeding season and marine habitat.
 It is now often treated as a separate species, e.g. by BirdLife International following Brooke (2004).
 In 2004, a study of mitochondrial DNA sequences suggested a close relationship between Rapa shearwater (Puffinus myrtae) and Newell's shearwater and the authors proposed that Rapa shearwater be treated as a subspecies of P. newelli pending further study.
 The Rapa shearwater is now treated as a full species.

 Distribution

 It breeds in at least 20 colonies on mountain slopes in the Hawaiian Islands.
-The main colonies are on Kauaʻi, on slopes around the Alakaʻi Plateau and probably in the Mokolea Mountains.
+The main colonies are on Kauaʻi, on slopes around the Alakaʻi Plateau, Waipio Valley, Puuao, Waihee Valley, and probably in the Mokolea Mountains.
 Its distribution on the other islands is uncertain but it is known to breed on Molokaʻi and the island of Hawaiʻi and may breed on Oʻahu, Maui and Lānaʻi.
 From April to November it can be seen in the waters around the Hawaiian Islands, particularly around Kauaʻi.
 Outside the breeding season it disperses into the tropical Pacific Ocean.
 Its distribution at sea is little known but many move south and east into the waters of the Equatorial Counter Current.
 It has been recorded as far west as the Mariana Islands.
 In the south there are records from Samoa in September 1977 and American Samoa in January 1993.